 Lifts are one of the vital elements for safe navigation within buildings and should be accessible to all users.
 Therefore, where lifts are provided, it is vital that the route, and access, to them is signed, safe and accessible.
 Ensuring that the location is clear and easy to find is paramount in promoting inclusivity.
-All lifts should be manufactured and installed in line with relevant legislation and guidance.46
+All lifts should be manufactured and installed in line with relevant legislation and guidance.47

 - Accessible signage should be placed both leading up to and within the lift.
-This must be embossed/tactile, visible and audible. - Signage to the lift must be identifiable within the area it is placed. - Both internal and external tactile signage should be positioned so it is easy to touch for people with a vision impairment and located where they can be touched. - The control panel should be both tactile and visible and include audible announcements. - Audible information is required to provide information on the floor or section of the building someone with a vision impairment has arrived at and which side the doors are opening. - The panel must contrast well against its surroundings to help locate it. - Within the lift car good colour/tonal contrast should be maintained between the floor, walls and control panel.
+This must be embossed/tactile, visible and audible. - Signage to the lift must be identifiable within the area it is placed. - Both internal and external tactile signage should be positioned so it is easy to touch for people with a vision impairment and located where they can be touched. - The control panel should be both tactile and visible and include audible announcements. - Audible information is required to provide information on the floor or section of the building someone with a vision impairment has arrived at and which side the doors are opening. - The panel must contrast well against its surroundings to help locate it. - Within the lift car good colour/tonal contrast should be maintained between the floor, walls and control panel. - Lighting should be 100lux, as recommended in the relevant Guidance. - Uniform lighting should be provided within the lift car and should not diminish the contrasting features within the car. - Sufficient space is necessary for wheelchair users and people with assistance dogs.
+The appropriate type of lift must be considered depending on the size and type of building it is installed in.